 Policy Assistant x2 - York or London - Hybrid

 ✨Understand the Organisation's Mission

 Before your interview, take some time to research the Joseph Rowntree Foundation and its mission to combat poverty.
-Familiarise yourself with their key projects and values, as this will help you articulate how your interests align with their goals.
+Familiarise yourself with their key projects and values, as this will help you articulate how your interests align with their goals during the interview.

 ✨Show Your Passion for Social Change

-Demonstrate your genuine interest in social issues, particularly those related to poverty and economic insecurity.
-Be prepared to discuss any personal experiences or insights that have shaped your understanding of these topics.
+As a Policy Assistant, demonstrating a genuine interest in social issues, particularly poverty and economic insecurity, is crucial.
+Be prepared to discuss any personal experiences or insights you have regarding these topics, as well as your thoughts on potential solutions.

-Think of insightful questions to ask during the interview.
-This could include inquiries about the organisation's future projects or how they measure the impact of their work.
-Asking questions shows your enthusiasm and helps you assess if the role is a good fit for you.
+Interviews are a two-way street, so prepare some insightful questions to ask your interviewers.
+This could include inquiries about the organisation's future projects, their approach to collaboration, or how they measure the impact of their work.
+It shows your enthusiasm and engagement with the role.

+Policy Assistant x2 - York or London - Hybrid